MiloBuwalda/uva-prog-c/70 Reference/10 General/20 Transisition from Java.md

 * Read problem set 5, mark things you don't understand
 * Watch the Week 5 lectures
 * Try starting on pset 5
-* Watch the pest 5 walkthrough
+* Watch the pset 5 walkthrough